eashangupta14/orientationtracking/Readme.md

 # Orientation Tracking and Paronama Generation

 This is the code for ECE 276A project 1.
+In this project we implement a projected gradient descent algorithm to track the 3-D orientation of a rotating body using measurements from an inertial measurement unit (IMU) and use these orientation estimates, to generate a panoramic image by stitching camera images obtained by the rotating body.

+The repo does not contain the utils.py file.
+If required please reach out to me.

 ## Installation